solarslurpi/GrowBuddies/docs/flash_S31.md

 Setting up mqtt
 :::

-The growbuddy raspberry pi server is the mqtt broker.
+The growBuddy raspberry pi server is the mqtt broker.
 The topic is named `plug_CO2` or something like it ... to identify it as the relay plug that is turning on and off the CO2 solenoid.
 3. Set up the time.
 We set this to PST: `Backlog Timezone 99 ; TimeDST 0,2,03,1,3,-420 ; TimeSTD 0,1,11,1,2,-480`
 4. Put the S31 back to it's original packaging.